umarniz/video-quickstart-android/README.md

     // Check if OpenSL ES is disabled WebRtcAudioUtils.deviceIsBlacklistedForOpenSLESUsage()

+WebRTC [recommends](https://webrtc.googlesource.com/src/+/refs/heads/master/modules/audio_device/android/java/src/org/webrtc/voiceengine/WebRtcAudioUtils.java#39) keeping an out of package blacklist of models that should disable OpenSL ES.
+Our library does not maintain an up to date blacklist, but the [Signal app](https://github.com/signalapp/Signal-Android/blob/master/src/org/thoughtcrime/securesms/ApplicationContext.java#L250) has a great example showing how to maintain a blacklist in your own application.

 ### Known Issues
 - Using the following WebRTC based acoustic echo canceler on the Pixel 3 XL will disable the microphone system wide. <br>